 - Plexiglass - an acrylic plastic.
 A particular brand of plexiglass known as "Hesalite" has been used by Omega on their famous Speedmaster chronographs since they went to the moon with the Apollo astronauts Neil Armstrong and Buzz Aldrin in 1969.
 While it is possible to buy a new Speedmaster today with a plexiglass crystal, most new Speedmasters have sapphire crystals.
 Plexiglass has been used for watch crystals since the 1950s and is highly impact resistant.
 You can beat on a piece of plexiglass with a hammer and while you will no doubt deeply scratch it, it is extremely tough and shatter resistant.
 Even with normal use (no hammering), scratches are common on plexiglass crystals.
 However, using abrasives many scratches can be polished/buffed out.
 Advantages: low cost compared to sapphire and virtually unbreakable.
 Disadvantages: scratches very easily and is not as transparent as mineral crystal or sapphire.

 Crystals may be flat or domed (curved).
 If a crystal is only domed on one side, it will act as a magnifier and will distort your view of the dial and hands.
-A double domed (curved top and bottom) crystal avoids distortion while still having a pleasing domed appearance and feel.
+A double domed (curved top and bottom: convex and concave respectively) crystal avoids distortion while still having a pleasing domed appearance and feel.

 Anti-reflective (A/R) coating are often (but not always) applied to a watch crystal to help minimize unwanted reflections that make it harder to read the time.
 If applied to just one side, it will be coated on the bottom (inside) surface where it will avoid being scratched.
 A doubled coated crystal has A/R coating on both the top and bottom surfaces of a crystal.
 This does a better job of eliminating reflections but the top coating may be scratched as the coasting is not nearly as hard as the sapphire crystal upon which it is usually applied.